 A model of formative intervention that has been extensively researched is Engeström’s implementation of expansive learning in workplace environments, specifically a set of processes applied in a workplace setting known as Change Laboratory (CL) (Engeström, 2007).
 The CL interventions take the form of a series of workshops involving stakeholders important to the workplace setting, with researchers acting as facilitators of the process.
 The structural model of 3GAT is used as a tool to identify, analyse, and provoke reflection on current workplace practices and dynamics, facilitating discussion on possible actions to enact change.
 The CL processes suit formal, relatively stable workplaces where existing concepts of community, division of labour, and norms can be readily identified.
 Another form of FI relevant to this study is that of the Learning Lab (Bal, 2011; Cakir et al., 2022), the overall environmental structure of which is represented above in Fig.3.x.
 While the Learning Lab takes place in a school environment, interventions retain the form of stakeholder workshops.
 For more on formative interventions that have taken other forms used or endorsed by Engeström’s team in Helsinki, see (Engeström et al., 2022).

-Cole and Engeström’s exploration of two models of formative interventions (Cole and Engeström, 2007) concludes that while the methodology aligns with key principles of AT, there are practical challenges in aligning with perceived rigour of social science, given the variation in environmental factors and lack of standardised tests in the research process.
+Cole and Engeström’s exploration of two models of formative interventions (2007) concludes that while the methodology aligns with key principles of AT, there are practical challenges in aligning with perceived rigour of social science, given the variation in environmental factors and lack of standardised tests in the research process.
 The paper also notes the challenges of financing lengthy and repeated interventions within the experimental process, as well as the potential to disrupt the status quo of research settings by developing the agency of workers and learners.
 This disruption may, in turn, impact the direction of the research, steering it away from the objectives initially supported by the funders.

 Cole highlights the need to align research interventions with the ongoing aims of educational or community partners to maximise their sustainability beyond the research period (Cole, 2006; Cole and Engeström, 2007).
 To illustrate this point, he describes a model of formative intervention in the form of an after-school programme called the 5th Dimension.
 In a following section, this case study is used as a starting point for comparing different approaches to interventions based on CHAT.
 Penuel (2014) proposes the formative intervention research as a useful term to encapsulate a variation of FI closely aligned with CHAT, including those drawing on elements of design-based research.
 In reply, Engeström (2014) initially resists this proposition, insisting that formative interventions should contain a clear articulation of double stimulation and the process of rising to the concrete within the framework of Engeström and Sannino’s understanding of these concepts (Engeström and Sannino, 2011; Engeström et al., 2014; Sannino et al., 2016).
 The following sections explain and addresses the importance of these terms.